zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > address of a function *`thunk`* such that *`thunk(bound-entity, call-args...)`*
 > is expression-equivalent to `invoke_r<R>(f, call-args...)`.

-Most what we need to support this is already in place we only need to extend again our storage type and simply implement the constructor.
-If we want to store a function pointer we need to define a proper storage type for it.
-The standard says following about function pointers:
+Most of what we need to support this is already in place.
+We only need to extend our storage type again and implement the constructor.
+If we want to store a function pointer, we must define a proper storage type.
+The standard says the following about function pointers:

 > A function pointer **can be explicitly converted to a function pointer of a
 > different type**. [...]
 Except that **converting** a prvalue of type “pointer to T1”